 Dryers may be positioned side wall to side wall.
 However, allowances should be made for the opening and closing of the control and lint doors.
 It is suggested that the dryer be positioned about two (2) feet away from the nearest rear obstruction for ease of installation, maintenance, and service (to be measured from back guard, whether totally enclosed or rear mounted).
-Refer to the illustration below for details.
+Refer to the previous illustration (on page 9) for details.